-- 5.7 A complex network of external interconnections and interdependencies increases the risks related to the use of third parties.
+A complex network of external interconnections and interdependencies increases the risks related to the use of third parties.
 If a disruptive event occurs anywhere within this network of interconnected activities, the firm can be impacted, even if the event did not occur within its own systems.
 A complicated network of outsourced activities reduces visibility over potential vulnerabilities in the delivery of critical or important business services.
-This can hamper a firm in preparing for an operational disruption and therefore, capturing these dependencies as part of the mapping process will be a key tool in managing operational disruptions. - 5.8 Boards and senior management should be cognisant of the fact that when entering into outsourcing arrangements they are creating a dependency on a third party for the resilience of their firm.
+This can hamper a firm in preparing for an operational disruption and therefore, capturing these dependencies as part of the mapping process will be a key tool in managing operational disruptions.

+Boards and senior management should be cognisant of the fact that when entering into outsourcing arrangements they are creating a dependency on a third party for the resilience of their firm.
 A firm should manage its dependencies on relationships, including those of third parties, involved in the delivery of critical or important business services.
 Dependencies should be clearly identified and detailed in the mapping of critical or important business services.
 A firm's critical or important business services should be able to remain within impact tolerances, including when they rely on OSPs.
-A firm should ensure that third party arrangements have, at least, equivalent operational resilience conditions as the firm. - 5.9 A firm should ensure that legally binding written agreements are in place with third parties that detail how the critical or important services will be maintained during a disruption.
-A firm should also take into account the geographical location of the third party, which may impact on the provision of service depending on the nature or location of the event. - 5.10 A firm should also be aware of any chain outsourcing that exists and should manage and monitor accordingly.
+A firm should undertake due diligence in respect of its OSPs prior to entering into an outsourcing arrangement, to ensure that third party arrangements have appropriate operational resilience conditions that enable the firm to remain within its impact tolerances.

+A firm should ensure that legally binding written agreements are in place with third parties that detail how the critical or important services will be maintained during a disruption and an exit strategy if/when the service cannot be maintained.
+A firm should also take into account the geographical location of the third party, which may impact on the provision of service depending on the nature or location of the event.

+A firm should also be aware of any chain outsourcing that exists and should manage and monitor accordingly.
 Chain outsourcing can complicate the effective management of the critical or important business service and a firm should have clear written agreements in place regarding any chain outsourcing that may impact the provision of a critical or important business service.

-5.11 This guideline should be read in conjunction with the Central Bank's "Cross Industry Guidance on Outsourcing" which was issued for consultation in February 2021.
+This Guideline should be read in conjunction with the Central Bank's "Cross Industry Guidance on Outsourcing" and the forthcoming DORA in relation to ICT OSPs.

-6 ICT and Cyber Resilience
+5 ICT and Cyber Resilience